-This three credit hours credit course aims at involving graduate students in active discussion pertaining concepts in Applied Linguistics.
+Three credit course he course aims at involving graduate students in active discussion pertaining concepts in Applied Linguistics.
 The course aims at involving graduate students in active discussion pertaining concepts in Applied Linguistics; its definitions, a brief history, subfields, Language learning theories, First and second language learning, Error Analysis, Contrastive Analysis Hypothesis, Corpora in Applied Linguistics, Applied Linguistics and Language Testing, Language Policy and Planning among other topics are the foremost topics for discussion.